Energy efficient buildings

 Energy Efficiency Foundations for Green Building: Energy Star, LEED technologies, LED and CFL Lights

-In order for buildings to meet current sustainability standards, new buildings should all implement the energy efficiency technologies listed below.
+In order for buildings to meet current sustainability standards, like International Green Construction Code (IgCC), new buildings should all implement the energy efficiency technologies listed below.
 Existing buildings should be retrofitted to include these efficiency upgrades.
 Retrofitting existing buildings to meet current energy efficiency standards is one of the most effective measures that can be taken to act on climate globally.
+Gas-fired boilers and HVAC units should be replaced with electric HVAC, electric furnaces, electric heat pumps, etc...

 LEED (leadership in energy and environmental design) certified buildings save energy, save money due to lower electric bills, and save on other resources.
 LEED certified commercial and residential buildings give the occupants a healthier indoor environment.
 LEED buildings optimize energy efficiency, and indoor water efficiency; often while using on-site sources of renewable energy.